The ManyPets Guide to Probiotics for Dogs

 • Obstruction of the intestines

-Some of these health problems are very serious, so if your dog has severe symptoms, call your veterinarian immediately.
-On the other hand, if your dog just has mild diarrhoea or simply seems a bit off, it might make sense to try some home treatment while you’re waiting to see if a trip to the vet’s office is really necessary.
-Probiotics can play a role in that home treatment.
+On the other hand, if your dog just has mild diarrhoea or simply seems a bit off, it might make sense to try some home treatment while you’re waiting to see if a trip to the vet’s office is necessary.

 puppies